Loop group actions on categories and Whittaker invariants: Introduction

 In Sect. \ref{SEC:action_fin_dim} we discuss the foundations of weak and strong group actions on categories, in the finite dimensional situation: we define Hopf monoidal categories, invariants and coinvariants, the Harish-Chandra monoidal category and analyze the relation between weak and strong (co)invariants.

 \sssec{}

 In Sect. \ref{SEC:Dmod-infinite}, we discuss some foundations of the theory of $\fD$-modules on schemes (and ind-schemes) of pro-finite type.
 The main examples of such are $\bG$, $\bN$ and variations thereof.
 There are two categories of $\fD$-modules on $\bG$, dual to each other.
 The first, $\Dmod^*(\bG)$, carries a convolution monoidal structure; its dual $\Dmod^!(\bG)$ is hence comonoidal and also carries a symmetric monoidal structure via the diagonal.
-It turns out that $\Dmod^*(\bG) \simeq \Dmod^!(\bG)$, but we will never use this fact.
+It turns out that $\Dmod^*(\bG) \simeq \Dmod^!(\bG)$, as plain DG categories.

 \sssec{}

 We proceed in Sect. \ref{SEC:grp-actions} to define loop group actions on categories and the concept of invariants and coinvariants.
 Since $\bN$ is exhausted by its compact open group sub-schemes, we analyze group actions by pro-unipotent group schemes in great detail.
 For instance, we define and study natural functors among the original category, the invariant category and the coinvariant category.
 We show that the latter two are equivalent.